reallyTG/drasync-artifact/README.md

 ## Mapping the Paper to the Artifact

+Detailed depictions of all case studies, and performance numbers are included already in the supplemental material of the paper.

 ### Queries

 The code corresponding to the anti-patterns described in Fig. 3 of the paper can be found in `/home/drasync/ProfilingPromisesQueries/`.